Archivelit/LiteHttp/CONTRIBUTING.md

 Use XML documentation in your code for clarity.
 Discuss updating the README or other documentation before modifying it.
 This rule **does not apply to typo fixes**.

-## Release Process

-The project uses semantic versioning.
-For each release: update the changelog, tag the release, and ensure CI passes.
-Automated publishing may run depending on repository configuration.

 ## Support and Communication

 Use issues for questions, bug reports, and proposals.